Best Portable Solar Panels in 2020

 - 5-stage charge controller (modes: soft charge, bulk charge, absorption charge, float charge, and equalization charge)

-- For use with flooded, gel, AGM, and calcium style lead-acid batteries (NOT compatible with lithium batteries)
+- For use with lithium, flooded, gel, AGM, and calcium style lead-acid batteries

 - The regulator prevents battery overcharging